toluwee/Computer-Vision-Project/README.md

 #### https://machinelearningmastery.com/how-to-perform-face-recognition-with-vggface2-convolutional-neural-network-in-keras/

+## Team members:<br/>

-#### Team members: This was a team effort including Abhishek Yadav and Manaswi Mishra
+This was a group effort involving Abhishek Yadav and Manaswi Mishra